Getting Started in 3mm: FAQ

 Accurate track gauges are the key to producing good working track.
 Finney & Smith produce a good range in all gauges, while 3SMR produces roller gauges in 12mm and 14.2mm.
 The Society provides a high quality jig for machining and forming point V's, for code 60 rail only.

-Templates are a useful guide when constructing track, although the accurate bits of the operation are done using the gauges.
+Templates are a very useful guide when constructing track, although the accurate bits of the operation are done using the gauges.
 The Society provides sets of point templates in 12mm and 14.2mm, although you can also use ones reduced from larger scales.
 However, an increasing number of members produce their own templates using Templot software.
 Templot produces prototypically accurate plans in any scale, including 3mm/ft, will cater for all Society standards, and can produce complex formations, or even complete layouts, as well as individual points.

 If you've never done it, track production may seem daunting, but it isn't, so give it a go.
-All you need is a small amount of the basic components, and a gauge for your chosen track gauge.
+All you need is a small amount of the basic components, and a gauge or two for your chosen track gauge.

 6 What wheels are used?